 *The Potting Shed Bistro is open to non-Garden visitors in March, September and October, as well as selected weekends in February (10am - 3.30pm).

-In 2015 Logan welcomed over 1000 schoolchildren and we are now taking bookings for 2016.
-Schools week is from Monday 25th April - Friday 29th April 2016 and will cover many educational and learning activities designed to assist in their development and understanding of the wonders of the Plant Kingdom and is directly related to the Curriculum for Excellence.
+In 2016 Logan welcomed over 1000 schoolchildren and we are now taking bookings for 2017.
+Schools week is from Monday 24th April - Friday 28th April 2017 and will cover many educational and learning activities designed to assist in their development and understanding of the wonders of the Plant Kingdom and is directly related to the Curriculum for Excellence.
+Other visits can be arranged throughout the year too and contributions can be made towards transport costs.

 The Botanics Shop has a fantastic selection of local crafts, gifts and plants, some of which can be seen growing in the Garden and indeed have been grown at Logan.
 Logan collected seeds are available for sale.